 You can also show, in the diagram, where fermentation branches off (from pyruvic acid), producing alcohol and CO2 in yeasts and some bacteria, or lactic acid in our muscles (if we haven't provided sufficient oxygen to allow respiration to proceed).
 Lactic acid causes muscle cramps and muscle soreness.
 We can reduce the chances of cramps and soreness (or reverse the process by using up the lactic acid) if we get warm (warm up before exercising; massage or use heat on a cramp, or take a hot bath), or take a series of deep inhalations ("suck wind" before a heavy physical exertion, or during a cramp).
 Both of these types of effort super-charges our blood with oxygen and increases the circulation needed for the greater oxygen demand of respiration.

-FERMENTATION: If you want to show how these bioenergetic processes probably evolved (see The Evolution of Bioenergetics, below), be sure to demonstrate the key steps of anaerobic fermentation.
+FERMENTATION: If you want to show how these bioenergetic processes may have evolved (see The Evolution of Bioenergetics, below), be sure to demonstrate the key steps of anaerobic fermentation.
 This should be accompanied with labs in which students examine with their microscopes living yeast cells that have been in grape juice overnight vs yeast cells recently placed in tap water (same mass of yeast cells per unit of liquid volume).
 Prompt students to notice the relative sizes of cells, the number of budding cells, the relative number of cells, and the relative presence of bubbles or air spaces (CO2).
-You should also set up three thermos bottles as a demonstration, each with a thermometer CAREFULLY inserted (using glycerine) through a two-hole stopper into the contained liquid, and an exit tube with tubing inserted into a beaker of water.
+You should also set up three thermos bottles as a demonstration, each with a thermometer CAREFULLY inserted (using glycerine and a thermometer inserter) through a two-hole stopper into the contained liquid, and an exit tube with tubing inserted into a beaker of water.
 Thermos A has grape juice, thermos B has a yeast suspension, and thermos C has a mixture of grape juice and yeast.
 Each thermos has the same volume of fluid contents, and B & C have the same amount of yeast.
 Set these up at the end of the day, so students can observe the status and activity of each during the following day.
 Record the temperatures at start up and every hour during the next day.
 Temperature in C will rise significantly, while others will remain relatively stable (possibly rising a bit reflecting ambient temperature changes).
 Bubbles will be seen in beaker C with exit tube coming from thermos C, but not the other thermos's.
 Testing beaker C's water with pH paper or brom thymol blue will show greater acidity than in other two beakers (due to acidification by CO2 bubbling into it.)

 All of these demonstrations will set the stage for discussion of the primary function of fermentation to the yeast cells (extracting energy for their growth and reproduction/budding), with lots of the extracted energy being lost as heat.
 The CO2 waste product is demonstrated, and you can also demonstrate the abundant residual energy still in the alcohol waste product ("yeast pee") by igniting some alcohol in a Petri dish.